wusker/image-processing/README.md

 Currently statically set to run on localhost:5500 with server @ localhost:9090.
 Change this configuration for your own needs.

+#### Start Server

 ```
 yarn

 yarn serve
 ```

+#### Start Client in Browser

+Run index.html on localhost:5500.
+Drag and drop images on the screen or browse to upload.
+Once submitted, these files will be processed and saved to their respective folders in the directory.

 ## Future